resoai/TileBoard/README.md

     */
    wsUrl: 'ws://hassio.local:8123/api/websocket',

-   /* passwordType:
-    * MANUAL - allows you to put the password directly to the config file
-    * PROMPT - will ask your password every time you open TileBoard in the browser.
-    * PROMPT_AND_SAVE - same as PROMPT but with saving the password after first connection
-    * Note: if you used PROMPT_AND_SAVE and changed your password, you will be needed to clear your localStorage */
-   passwordType: PASSWORD_TYPES.PROMPT_AND_SAVE,

-   /* password: Your HomeAssistant api_password
-    * NOTE: If TileBoard is accessible to the outside world, people can
-    * read this file and retrieve your password.
-TileBoard should be placed behind
-    * another form of authentication if it is publically accessible.
-    * Necessary only with MANUAL password type
-    */
-   password: null,

    /* debug: Toggle for extra debugging information.
     * If enabled, will print info about state changes and entities to console.
     */